 Failure of a large power transformer is a nightmare scenario for any transmission system operator due to the enormous possible repercussions.
 The initial outage, if in a major urban centre, can cost tens of millions – per hour.
 And that does not even begin to account for the hardships faced by customers, potential liability issues or long-term damage to the energy supplier’s image.

 What is more, if large transformers fail, they often do so in frightening fashion.
-For example, according to a recent study by CIGRE Working Group A2.37, more than one in every 8 large transformer failures result in fire or explosion, putting public safety at risk.
+For example, according to a past study by CIGRE Working Group A2.37, more than one in every 8 large transformer failures result in fire or explosion, putting public safety at risk.
 Such events therefore attract much negative publicity.
 Then comes the cost and effort to replace the failed component.
 Transformers of such size typically cost millions and are often custom-designed and built to order.
 Lead times for replacements can be up to 24 months during which the power system must continue to operate reliably but now with one less transformer.

 While the standard N-1 approach to network design means that a reduced power mode is possible, the system will operate less effectively and with elevated risk.
 Not only are the remaining components under greater stress, another failure might take down the grid.
 Clearly, whatever is possible must be done to mitigate risk of large transformer failure.
 Yet the numbers of failures remain high.
 Reports of failures that make headlines in the U.S. alone occur about once each week while CIGRE has estimated that the overall global rate is around one major failure per 200 transformers per year.
 The rate and consequences of failures place large power transformers among the top types of equipment covered by insurance claims and underwriting investment for them is a growing challenge.
 Can the industry reduce the rate and impact of large transformer failures?